Francesca Albanese: Gaza war

-In 2023 after the outbreak of the Gaza war, Albanese called for an immediate ceasefire, warning that "Palestinians are in grave danger of a mass ethnic cleansing."
+In 2023, after the outbreak of the Gaza war, Albanese called for an immediate ceasefire, warning that "Palestinians are in grave danger of a mass ethnic cleansing."
 She further stated that the international community must "prevent and protect populations from atrocity crimes", and that "accountability for international crimes committed by Israeli occupation forces and Hamas must also be immediately pursued."

-In February 2024 French President Emmanuel Macron described the October 7 attacks as "the largest antisemitic massacre of our century".
-Albanese responded on Twitter that "the victims of the October 7 massacre were killed not because of their Judaism, but in response to Israeli oppression".
+In February 2024, French President Emmanuel Macron described the October 7 attacks as "the largest antisemitic massacre of our century".
+Albanese responded on X (formerly Twitter) that "the victims of the October 7 massacre were killed not because of their Judaism, but in response to Israeli oppression".
 The French Foreign Ministry condemned her remarks and the Israeli government declared Albanese persona non grata in Israel and denied her future entry to the country.
 In response to the reactions, Albanese said: "I regret that some interpreted my tweet as 'justifying' Hamas's crimes, which I have condemned strongly several times.
 I reject all forms of racism, including antisemitism.
 However, labeling these crimes as 'antisemitic' obscures the real reason they occurred."

-On 26 March 2024 Albanese presented the report "Anatomy of a Genocide" before the 55th session of the United Nations Human Rights Council in Geneva, stating "reasonable grounds" to believe that Israel is intentionally committing at least three "genocidal acts" against the Palestinians as a group in Gaza proscribed in the Genocide Convention:
+On 26 March 2024, Albanese presented the report "Anatomy of a Genocide" before the 55th session of the UN Human Rights Council in Geneva, stating "reasonable grounds" to believe that Israel is intentionally committing at least three "genocidal acts" against the Palestinians as a group in Gaza proscribed in the Genocide Convention: